Back to Blog

 • Monolith first.
 Microservices are for scaling problems you don't have yet

 • Use a CSS framework.
-Tailwind CSS or similar — don't design from scratch
+Tailwind CSS — don't design from scratch

 • Set up CI/CD early.
 Automated testing and deployment from day one